The 12th century Arab-Norman monument is part of the World Heritage Site

 Pick up by your private Driver Guide and board a Premium Mercedes Minivan.
 Enjoy a drive (1h) heading east, following the beautiful north coast to an enchanting area.

 The surrounding scenery offers many woodland areas that cover most of the protected Madonie Natural Reserve.
-Arrive in Cefalù, a lovely town once a typical fishing village.
-During a stroll through the characteristic streets visit with your private guide driver the medieval washhouse and the Norman Cathedral from the 12th Century.
-There will be time for lunch in one of the many local restaurants, or just a cappuccino and gelato.
+Arrive in postcard-pretty Cefalù, a lovely town once a typical fishing village.
+During a stroll through the characteristic streets visit with your private guide driver the medieval washhouse and the mosaic-adorned Norman Cathedral from the 12th Century.
+There will be time for lunch in one of the many local restaurants at the picturesque seafront promenade, or a cappuccino and gelato.

 Find the apotheosis of Norman architecture in Monreale.
 It is part of the World Heritage Arab Norman Period built under William II.
 It rivals Saint Sophia in Istanbul and Saint Mark’s in Venice in its use of decorative mosaics.
 While it is Romanesque in overall style, the cathedral combines aspects of Arab, in addition to Byzantine and Norman architecture.